HatchApps/xavier-help/checks.md

 This check balances manual journals against detected payments with PAYE account codes to ensure a correct PAYE status at a point in time.
 By default, the check calculates the PAYE control account balance based on account codes found under the reporting code *LIA.CUR.TAX.OTH*.
-You can change the account codes used by clicking the small cog next to the card title.
+You can change the account codes used by clicking the small cog next to the card title, where Xavier will suggest a number of account codes for easy setup.
 Expanding the card shows the detailed grid of PAYE transaction history for the last 6 months.

 The PAYE check runs through the following logic: